-NOTE: After loosening the spark plugs, a coil may be used to remove the spark plugs.
+NOTE: After loosening the spark plugs, a coil may be used to pull the spark plugs out.
 Simply bring the coil down to spark plug and "hook" it to then extract spark plug.

-1. Ignition coil 2.
-Spark plug
+Ignition coil Spark plug

-Spray XP-S Lube lubricant or equivalent, into spark plug holes.
+Spray XP-S Lube lubricant or equivalent, in spark plug holes.

-To prevent fuel injection and also cut the ignition at the engine cranking, proceed as follows.
+To prevent fuel to be injected and also to cut the ignition at the engine cranking, proceed as follows.